juhp/fbrnch/README.md

 like:

 - merging and building a package across release branches
-- automatic parallel builds of sets of packages in dependency order
+- automated parallel builds of sets of packages in dependency order
 - creating, updating and listing package reviews
 - requesting new repos and branches
 - importing new packages